adpextwindong/TreadMarks/README.md

 You can see the original BUILD.txt ![here](BUILD.txt)

-The 64 bits build does not works correctly.
-You'll need to force `-m32` in your `CXXFLAGS` and `CFLAGS` if you building on a 64bits Linux.
+The 64 bits build seems to works correctly.
+It may not work in network mode, I haven't tried yet.
+If you need a 32bits, add `-m32` in your `CXXFLAGS` and `CFLAGS` if you building on a 64bits Linux.